exo-addons/bonita-extension/README.md

     cd bonita-extension
     mvn clean install -Dmaven.test.skip -Pdistrib

-the following artefacts are produced :
+The following artefacts are produced :
 * ```bonita-extension-component-config-3.5.5-SNAPSHOT.jar```: the activation jar of our extension.
 * ```bonita-extension-component-api-filter-3.5.5-SNAPSHOT.jar```: the filter for authentication between plf and bonita.
 * ```bonita-extension-component-api-services-3.5.5-SNAPSHOT.jar```: REST services used by the gadgets.